 Camp overnight at the Doi Angkhang campground

 In the evening, you have a few accommodation options.
 If you can afford it, the Angkhang Nature Resort is the premier hotel in this small town.
 Smaller guesthouses and hotels are located near the Royal Gardens.
-Check out this list of hotels available for reservation online.
+Check out Booking.com for a list of available rooms:

 If you’re looking for a bit of adventure without going too hard on yourself, this is it.
 You don’t need to carry along a tent or sleeping bags, as the campground office rents these out at extremely affordable rates.
 For 400 Thai Baht, you get a 2-person tent, two sleeping pads, two mattresses and a large blanket.